Groupyz/Scheduler/README.md

 # Description of this Service:
 This service recives a Message via RESTful API.
-After that, the messages is stored & sent when its time comes via a http request.
+After that, the messages is stored & sent when its time comes via a http request.</br></br>

 # PR: